MediaPlay-Discord/archive/README.md

 # archive
-All the MediaParlour archives: nonsenses, artworks, and more.
+All the MediaPlay Discord archives: nonsenses, artworks, and more.